Super Bowl food 2023: Appetizer, entrée, and dessert ideas for Super Bowl LVII inspired by the Eagles and Chiefs - NBC Sports

 - Follow along with ProFootballTalk and NBC Sports for NFL news, updates, scores and more

-Check out ProFootballTalk for more on the 2023 NFL Playoffs as well as game previews, picks, recaps, news, rumors and more.
+Check out ProFootballTalk for more on the 2023 NFL Playoffs and Super Bowl LVII as well as game previews, picks, recaps, news, rumors and more.